sugarlabs/sugar-docs/src/javascript-style.md

 * Make your code conform to JSHint.
 [See explanation below](#jshint).

-* Use four spaces for indentation.
+* When writing new code, use 4 spaces for indentation, but when editing existing code, use the same indentation style.

 The js-beautify tool can be handy for the indentation part.
 [See explanation below](#js-beautify).